History of Illinois in Timeline

 In 2016, the Chicago Cubs won the World Series, ending their long championship drought since 1908.

-On August 28, 2017, Governor Rauner signed a bill into law that prohibited state and local police from arresting individuals solely based on immigration status or federal detainers.
+On August 28, 2017, Governor Rauner signed a bill into law that prohibited state and local police from arresting anyone solely due to their immigration status or due to federal detainers.

-In 2017, after a 736-day budget impasse, a budget was passed in Illinois that raised the personal income rate to 4.95% and the corporate rate to 7%.
+In 2017, after a 736-day budget impasse, a budget was passed in Illinois.
+This budget raised the personal income rate to 4.95% and the corporate rate to 7%.

-In 2017, the replica of the first McDonald's franchise was demolished due to repeated flooding.
+In 2017, the replica of the first McDonald's franchise in Des Plaines, Illinois, was demolished due to repeated flooding of the building.

-In 2018, the top countries of origin for immigrants residing in Illinois were Mexico, India, Poland, the Philippines, and China.
+In 2018, the top countries of origin for immigrants in Illinois were Mexico, India, Poland, the Philippines and China.

 2018: Election of J. B. Pritzker

-In the 2018 election, J. B. Pritzker replaced Bruce Rauner as governor, returning the state government to a Democratic trifecta.
+In the 2018 election, Bruce Rauner was replaced by J. B. Pritzker, returning the state government to a Democratic trifecta.

 January 2019: North American cold wave